If you want a stress-free transportation, here’s a full guide that will teach you how to go to Shinjuku from Haneda Airport easily.

 And for the latest bus ticket prices of Limousine Bus via online booking, see the link below.

-First bus depart at Haneda Airport International Terminal is 5:45 AM
+• First train departs at Haneda Airport International Terminal is 5:18 AM

-Last bus depart at Haneda Airport International Terminal is 2:20 AM
+• Last train departs at Haneda Airport International Terminal is 12:10 AM

 Now, let’s have option 2, which is the Tokyo Monorail.
 If you are on a budget and who wouldn’t mind longer travel duration, then this is for you.

-From Haneda Airport International Terminal, you take the Tokyo Monorail going to Hamamatsucho Station.
+From Haneda Airport, you can take the Tokyo Monorail going to Hamamatsucho Station.

 Then, from Hamamatsucho Station, you transfer to JR Yamanote Line that will take you to Shinjuku Station.